Finnish for busy people

 1.2.
 Consonant gradation in the inflection of foreign names in Finnish

-Internationally loaned names won’t undergo consonant gradation when written down.
+Internationally borrowed names won’t undergo consonant gradation when written down.
 While Lotta will become Lotan the genitive case, the name Colette will be Coletten in the genitive case.
 However, in conversations, it’s very much possible for the speaker to apply consonant gradation regardless of the rule.

 Please note!
 There are some things to keep in mind while you’re reading this article: